H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

 ## 13.2 Data Sources Feeding Introspection

+The left‑hand column of Figure 13.1 summarizes these data sources as operational signals feeding the introspective layer.
 The introspective layer pulls from several categories of data that already exist in the system:

 - **Interaction traces**
   Conversational entrypoints record incoming messages together with user identifiers or session context, and consolidated memory services store those messages as documents in long‑term collections with associated metadata.
 Conversation logs and health endpoints provide additional signals about which agents were invoked for specific requests, which personas were active, and which qualia or lens configurations were applied.